 - Public cloud: A public cloud is a cloud service run by an external vendor that may include servers in one or multiple data centers.
 Public clouds are shared by multiple organizations.
 Using virtual machines, individual servers may be shared by different companies, a situation that is called "multitenancy" because multiple companies are renting server space within the same physical server.

-- **On-premises private cloud: A private cloud is a data center wholly dedicated to one company.
+- On-premise private cloud: A private cloud is a data center wholly dedicated to one company.
 The servers in a private cloud aren't shared by anyone else's software, files, or data.
-On-premises private clouds are maintained and secured by the organizations themselves, not an external vendor.
+On-premise private clouds are maintained and secured by the organizations themselves, not an external vendor.

-- On-premises (legacy): On-premises or legacy deployments don't use cloud technology at all.
+- On-premise (legacy): On-premise or legacy deployments don't use cloud technology at all.
 Instead, organizations using this model follow the classic practice of purchasing software licenses, installing and maintaining hardware on their premises, and installing software locally on employee computers.
 In other words, instead of working in Google Docs (for example), employees would use Microsoft Word, or some other program installed and running on their computers.

 How do the different environments communicate with each other in a hybrid cloud?

 For a hybrid cloud to work well, the connection between the separate clouds is key.
 Public clouds, private clouds, and on-premises infrastructure can connect to each other in a variety of ways, including:

 Without a working connection between clouds, an organization is not running a hybrid cloud – they are merely running two or more separate cloud environments in parallel, and they won't reap the benefits of hybrid cloud deployments.

 What are the advantages of using a hybrid cloud architecture?

 - Flexibility: Hybrid clouds make it easier to switch to a different style of cloud deployment.
 For instance, if a business decides to move to an exclusively public cloud deployment, it will be simpler if some business processes or storage already take place in a public cloud.